 The Carriage House Birth Space is a womb-like store front that is located in the heart of our actual village, Williamsburg, Brooklyn.

 The space is a meeting place, where a doula is always present.
-Classes and workshops are held, bodywork and treatments are offered, pregnancy, birth or family photography may be arranged and a carefully curated corner of prenatal and postpartum essentials will be available for purchase.
+Classes and workshops are held, breastfeeding support is available and non-medical bodywork is offered.
 All this born out of a true need to have a home away from home for expecting families, birth workers and parents alike.

 Want to be kept in the loop about upcoming events, thoughts and vibes?